No, “Hustlers” is Not Empowering for Women

 Strip clubs set up a social environment that “fosters male privilege and dominance . . .
 It’s not just “harmless fun” but a system that legitimizes the larger infrastructures of sexual exploitation and stereotypes oppressing women.”

-As many as 85% of strip club workers are survivors of sexual violence, reporting experiences of repeated sexual violence or abuse in the work environment.
+As many as 85% of people in stripping are survivors of sexual violence, reporting experiences of repeated sexual violence or abuse in the work environment.
 Even more, their experiences in the clubs only lead us to understand that the community and culture outside are affected, and women everywhere are experiencing the negative impacts.

 With workplace sexual violence and sexual harassment standards, how can we validate strip clubs as legitimate businesses who can provide support and protection to their employees?
 How can we acknowledge the harms of sex trafficking, sexual violence, and sexual abuse, while failing to acknowledge the hosts and perpetuators of such things?